 An exposed brick frame and stacked fireplaces are all that remain of a once-grand plantation called Rosewell.
 Built by the powerful Page family, the estate dates back to colonial Virginia, long before the Revolutionary War.

 Rosewell Plantation was built by a descendent of one of the “First Families” of the Virginia Colony, who settled in Gloucester County in 1627.
-Almost a hundred years later, in 1725 Mann Page I embarked on creating a grand estate in the style of London’s “townhouses” of the time, his dream really being to outshine the Governor’s Palace in nearby Williamsburg (the residence recently completed for the colony governors).
+Almost a century later, in 1725, Mann Page I embarked on creating a grand estate in the style of London’s “townhouses” of the time.
+His dream was to outshine the Governor’s Palace in nearby Williamsburg.
 Rosewell’s brickwork (known as “Flemish bond”) was extraordinary, the three-story height was striking, and its setting at the York River was sublime — but Mann Page wouldn’t live to see it completed.
 He died five years later, and the home — by far the most impressive and imposing one in Virginia at the time — was finished by his son, Mann Page II in 1737.

 The plantation stayed in the Page family for 100 years, when in 1837 it began a bumpy journey through four or five different families.
 Maintaining such an estate was expensive, and the new owners began selling off both acreage and features of the house.
 The lead roof was sold, and even the marble mantels and mahogany paneling were ripped out and disposed of for cash.